Updated: Dec 23, 2021

 3. Improper Washing

 The final reason your coating may not look or perform the way it did when new is poor washing methods.
 Ceramic coatings are NOT bulletproof.
 If you assumed just because you ceramic coated your vehicle you can now go through brushed automatic car washes with no negative effects you are wrong.
-Although harder to scratch ceramic coatings can still be scratched!
-If you have a 5 year plus coating and this has occurred you have probably not damaged the actual paint (the coating took the abuse), but in order to repair it the top of the coating it will need to be compounded.
+Although harder to scratch than factory paint, ceramic coatings can still be damaged!
+If you have a 5 year plus coating and this has occurred you have probably not damaged the actual paint (the coating took the abuse), but in order to repair it the top of the coating it will need to be polished to repair the coating.
+If this has occurred a great ceramic repair polish is CarPro's Essence +.
 If you have a thinner coating you may have actually worn the coating away and possibly damaged the factory paint underneath.

 Treat your ceramic coated car with the same care you would an uncoated vehicle and the coating will last longer & look better longer!